ciren/cilib-tutorial/src/pages/pso/pso.md

     } yield updated
 ```

-While some other methods exist as helper methods.
+This is in contrast to some other methods which exist as helper methods.

 ### stdPosition